 We feel certain that in time, SHRM will achieve these milestones.
 When that happens, we will review our status to ensure that we are providing our students with the best credential for the workplace.

-In the meantime, based on the increasing demand from our students for PHR® and SPHR® certifications, Towson University Continuing & Professional Studies is offering an in-class version of our very popular online class.
+In the meantime, based on the increasing demand from our students for PHR® and SPHR® certifications, Towson University Continuing & Professional Studies is offering an instructor-led and self-paced.
 The class will start in late February and be taught by Towson University professor Dr. Nhung Hendy.
 This will be our first class to prepare students for the new PHR exam that will go into effect on August 1, 2018.